Irtaza2009/Pico_Deck/JOURNAL.md

 ---
 title: "Pico Deck"
 author: "@Irtaza"
 description: "A small flash drive, but with buttons (for shortcuts) and LEDs instead of storage!!
-With a custom RP2040 devboard!"
+With a custom RP2040 devboard!
+And with USB rubber ducky capabilities!"
 created_at: "2025-07-11"
 ---